Visit Don’t Burn Your Feet activityDon’t Burn Your Feet

 Abracadabra!
 In this activity, children take turns using their “magic trick” (counting skills) to figure out what number is on a facedown counting card.

-The Guided Activities were created by the University of Denver team led by Douglas H. Clements and Crystal Day-Hess, in collaboration with the University of Minnesota led by Michèle M. Mazzocco.
+The Guided Small Group Math Activities were created by the University of Denver team led by Douglas H. Clements and Crystal Day-Hess, in collaboration with the University of Minnesota led by Michèle M. Mazzocco.
 The Denver team included Holland Banse, Christina Mulcahy, and Julie Sarama, and the Minnesota team included Megan Onesti and Jenny Chan.
 The authors are grateful to their collaborating teachers in the Denver and greater Minneapolis-St. Paul metropolitan regions who provided valuable constructive feedback on the activities.

 In addition, the Math + EF articles written to support the Guided Activities were developed by the University of Minnesota team, led by Michèle M. Mazzocco, with Jasmine Ernst and Sarah Pan.